Knowing how HR adds value is essential

 Understanding individuals and teams

 If an HR professional does not understand the basic psychological make-up of individuals and teams then they will struggle.
 Why?
-HR will struggle because it is no longer tenable (if you want to be ahead of the game) to be disengaged from people.
+HR will struggle because it is no longer tenable.
+If you want to be ahead of the game, you must understand people.
 It is no longer tenable to introduce one size fits all processes and policies to manage, engage and enthuse people.
-You need to understand the profile of your teams and individuals so you can better understand how to communicate and engage them.
+You need to understand the profile of your teams and individuals.
+This is so you can better understand how to communicate and engage them.
 Great HR professionals know how people tick.
-They understand how to motivate people and why some people will never be motivated unless you pivot them in a certain way.
+They understand how to motivate people.
+They get the dynamic of why some people will never be motivated unless you pivot them in a certain way.

 Caring about people